 United States copyright law recognizes that there are certain uses of copyrighted works that benefit society without causing undue harm to copyright holders.
 These kinds of uses are allowed under the doctrine of fair use, which means they do not require permission from the copyright holder.

-Some of the "classic" examples of situations where a use is likely to be fair include criticism, commentary, parody, news reporting, teaching, scholarship, and research.
-However, not all uses for these purposes will automatically be fair.
+Some examples of fair use listed in copyright law include criticism, commentary, parody, news reporting, teaching, scholarship, and research.
+However, not all uses made for these purposes will automatically be fair.
 Instead, copyright law provides a framework to determine what uses should be considered fair.
 This means that fair use must always be considered on a case by case basis.

-Fair use is purposefully vague so that it can remain flexible as technologies and types of uses change over time.
-However, its vagueness can make it more difficult to decide when your use is or is not fair.
-In order to decide if a use is fair, you have to analyze the particular details of your situation and proposed use.
+The fair use framework is purposefully vague so that it can remain flexible as technologies and types of uses change over time.
+However, this can make it more difficult to decide whether or not your use falls under fair use.
+In order to make this decision, you must analyze the particular details of your situation and proposed use.

 Everyone is free to make fair uses of copyrighted works, but copyright owners can disagree on what qualifies as fair use and assert that uses are copyright infringement.
 This means that those who want to exercise their fair use right should consider their use under the framework provided by copyright law and weigh the risks involved in certain uses.

 For examples of cases that courts have decided as either fair use or not fair use (copyright infringement), see:

 Copyright law lists four factors that must be considered when performing a fair use analysis, although others can be considered.
 These factors are: